 I adjust my clerical collar and walk in.
 Her home smells of lavender, bringing to mind memories of my own.
 Cowering in the corner of my bedroom, I await the inevitability of my suffering.
 As I hear the heavy footsteps coming up the stairs, my drunken father bursts through the door to beat me.

 “Pastor Ben?” she says.
-“May I get you some water?”
+“May I get you some lemonade?”

 “Sure, Amanda.
 That would be great, thanks.”
 I replied, having almost forgotten where I was.

-She handed me the water and sat next to me, saying, “Thank you for coming.
+She handed me the glass and sat next to me, saying, “Thank you for coming.
 I wasn’t sure you’d come.
 I lost signal right after I said I needed you.”

 “It’s my pleasure, Amanda.
 What can I help you with?”